 As the sugar melted, we could smell a toffee like smell, and as it got hotter and hotter, we saw more and more bubbles.

 This experiment is a great way to demonstrate the process of changing state from solid to liquid and back again.

 Everything we know exists in three states: A solid, A liquid or a Gas!

 Substances can change from one state to another by different processes.

 LIQUID ––> SOLID = COOLING/FREEZING

-The reason this happens is because when you provide heat the particles that make up the solid are given energy which cause them to vibrate which breaks the bonds holding them together.
-As they cool they lose this energy and so forms bonds again but not in the same shape.
+The reason this happens is that when you provide heat, the particles that make up the solid are given energy which causes them to vibrate, which breaks the bonds holding them together.
+As they cool, they lose this energy and so form bonds again, but not in the same shape.